 The wristwatch with a television monitor is known as the "Liquid Crystal TV Seiko," model T001-5019.
 Two physical watches were supplied to the production.
 The screen on the retail version available to consumers was black and white only.

 The locomotive used in the film is the former DSB S 740, from the DSB (Danish State Railway).
-In total 20 (DSB S 720-740) of these engines were build between 1924-1928.
-It was built for the local traffic around Copenhagen, Hillerod and Helsingor.
-It weighed 98 tons and had a max speed at 90 km/h.
-DSB S 740 was sold to Mike Bradley in 1979, and it was used at The Nene Valley Railway, a preserved railway in Cambridgeshire, England, where the scenes with the train in this film are recorded.
-In 1995 it came back to Denmark and is now owned by the Nordsjællands Veterantog, a danish railroad society.
-In the movie the train is "disguised" as a German type DRG-Baureihe 62.
+In total, twenty (DSB S 720-740) of these engines were build between 1924-1928.
+It was built for the local traffic around Copenhagen, Hillerod, and Helsingor.
+It weighed ninety-eight tons, and had a max speed of ninety kilometers (sixty-one miles) per hour.
+DSB S 740 was sold to Mike Bradley in 1979, and it was used at The Nene Valley Railway, a preserved railway in Cambridgeshire, England, where the scenes with the train in this film were recorded.
+In 1995, it came back to Denmark, and is now owned by the Nordsjællands Veterantog, a Danish railroad society.
+In the movie, the train is "disguised" as a German-type DRG-Baureihe 62.
 But the last engine, 62 003 of this type, was retired in 1968.

-Vehicles featured included an Acrostar Mini Jet aka a Bede Jet; yellow and black three-wheeled Indian Auto Rickshaw Tuk-Tuk Company Taxis; a dark gray metallic Alfa Romeo GTV 6 Quadrifoglio; a white Volkswagen Beetle or VW bug; various Mercedes makes including a black Mercedes-Benz 250 SE, Mercedes-Benz 600 Pullman and Mercedes-Benz 240D; Kamal Khan's black Rolls Royce Phantom III car and private Beechcraft C-45 'Twin Beech' (twin-engine) Beech 18 airplane; Q's Hot Air Balloon; a one-person Crocodile water-vessel; five BMW 5 series sedans and a BMW motorcycle for the West German police vehicles; Octopussy's S-class steam Circus Train; Octopussy's ten-crewed lake barge; a Range Rover convertible; Army Truck and Willys jeep; GAZ-24 Volga driven by General Orlov when chasing Bond; and Aerospatiale SA 316B III Alouette and Aerospatiale SA-365C helicopters.
+Vehicles featured include: an Acrostar Mini Jet, a.k.a. a Bede Jet; yellow and black three-wheeled Indian Auto Rickshaw Tuk-Tuk Company Taxis; a dark gray metallic Alfa Romeo GTV 6 Quadrifoglio; a white Volkswagen Beetle, or VW Bug; various Mercedes makes, including a black Mercedes-Benz 250 SE, Mercedes-Benz 600 Pullman and Mercedes-Benz 240D; Kamal Khan's black Rolls-Royce Phantom III car, and private Beechcraft C-45 "Twin Beech" (twin-engine) Beech 18 airplane; Q's hot air balloon; a one-person Crocodile water-vessel; five BMW 5 series sedans, and a BMW motorcycle for the West German police vehicles; Octopussy's S-class steam circus train; Octopussy's ten-crewed lake barge; a Range Rover convertible; Army truck and Willys Jeep; GAZ-24 Volga, driven by General Orlov when chasing Bond; and Aerospatiale SA 316B III Alouette, and Aerospatiale SA-365C helicopters.

-The music video for the film's title song "All Time High" features Rita Coolidge at an Indian Palace which in reality is actually one of the movie's filming locations at the Royal Pavilion, Brighton, East Sussex, England.
+The music video for the film's title song "All Time High" features Rita Coolidge at an Indian Palace, which is one of the movie's filming locations, at the Royal Pavilion, Brighton, East Sussex, England.

 An early draft of the script cast Octopussy as the villain, using her research on Tracy Bond's death to manipulate Bond into joining her vendetta against SPECTRE.
 The ongoing legal battle with Kevin McClory put paid to that.

-A Mercedes-Benz saloon car was stolen by Bond and used to chase the train - having had his tires shot out, Bond drove on the rails and entered the train.
-During filming, the car had intact tires in one scene so as to avoid any mishap.
+A Mercedes-Benz saloon car was stolen by Bond, and used to chase the train.
+Having had his tires shot out, Bond drove on the rails and entered the train.
+During filming, the car had intact tires in one shot, so as to avoid any mishap.

-This film is the first, and to date only, James Bond film to include the name of a female lead character in its title.
-Dr. No (1962) and Goldfinger (1964) constitute those others include a character's name in the title.
+This is the only (to date) James Bond film to include the name of a female lead character in its title.
+Dr. No (1962) and Goldfinger (1964) constitute those others to include a character's name in the title.

-The central plot (Soviets agents faking an accidental nuclear explosion near an American airbase to force NATO to withdraw tactical nuclear weapons from Europe) is very similar to that of the film The Fourth Protocol (1987) starring future Bond Pierce Brosnan.
+The central plot (Soviets Agents faking an accidental nuclear explosion near an American airbase to force N.A.T.O. to withdraw tactical nuclear weapons from Europe) is very similar to that of The Fourth Protocol (1987), starring Pierce Brosnan.

 The trivia items below may give away important plot points.

 The ending sequence with the Beech-18 aircraft was filmed in Utah, using an old rocket launch catapult.
-When the plane went over the edge, it was supposed to fly straight down, but instead, whilst full of explosives, turned right and flew in a circle unaided over a busy freeway, before crashing harmlessly.
-The actual crash into the ground was re-filmed with a model.
+When the plane went over the edge, it was supposed to fly straight down, but instead, while full of explosives, turned right, and flew in a circle unaided over a busy freeway, before crashing harmlessly.
+The crash into the ground was re-filmed with a model.

-Be at least 20 miles away when it goes off," warns the Soviet officer who instructs Gobinda about the atom bomb.
-While that is certainly good advice, the surface detonation of a 100kt nuclear weapon would be easily survivable already at a third of that distance, and even closer if you knew of it in advance and took minor precautions.
-For a weapon that size, the five-PSI air blast radius, where most residential buildings would be blown apart, "only" goes out to a radius of some 2,400 meters (1½ miles).
-The thermal radius, where you'd get 3rd degree burns if caught in the open, is some 4,000 meters (2½ miles).
+Be at least twenty miles away when it goes off", warns the Soviet officer who instructs Gobinda about the atomic bomb.
+While that is certainly good advice, the surface detonation of a one hundred kiloton nuclear weapon would be easily survivable already at one third of that distance, and even closer if you knew of it in advance, and took minor precautions.
+For a weapon that size, the five-PSI air blast radius, where most residential buildings would be blown apart, "only" goes out to a radius of some twenty-four hundred meters (one and a half miles).
+The thermal radius, where you'd get third degree burns, if caught in the open, is about four thousand meters (two and a half miles).
 On the other hand, you had better stay upwind.
-This being a surface burst, you could get severely irradiated even some 45 miles away after a few hours if caught in the main plume.
+This being a surface burst, you could get severely irradiated even around seventy-two kilometers (forty-five miles) away after a few hours, if caught in the main plume.